foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-custom.md

 The main difference between week 28 and the original Classic Custom was the pickups.
 Week 28 featured P-90s instead of humbuckers.
-The guitar also had a brass truss rod cover with the words `Les Paul` engraved on it.

 #### A tribute to the 1954's Black Beauty
 The two P-90 pickups on the guitar makes it a tribute to the [1954 Black Beauty](https://www.gibson.com/en-US/Electric-Guitar/CUSZ44594/Ebony).